Best Kubernetes Management Platforms 2025

 • Disaster recovery: Backup and restore for cluster state, persistent data, configurations

-• Multi-cluster orchestration: Manage 10s to 1000s of clusters from central control plane
+• Multi-cluster orchestration: Manage 10s to 1000s of clusters from a central control plane

 2. Application Deployment and GitOps